dtao/safe_yaml/README.md

 Caveat
 ------

+My intention is to eventually adopt [semantic versioning](http://semver.org/) with this gem, if it ever gets to version 1.0 (i.e., doesn't become obsolete by then).
+Since it isn't there yet, that means that API may well change from one version to the next.
+Please keep that in mind if you are using it in your application.

-This gem is quite young, and so the API may (read: *will*) change in future versions.
-The goal of the gem is to make it as easy as possible to protect existing applications from object deserialization exploits.
-Any and all feedback is more than welcome.
+To be clear: my *goal* is for SafeYAML to make it as easy as possible to protect existing applications from object deserialization exploits.
+Any and all feedback is more than welcome!

 Requirements
 ------------